gnss-sdr/gnss-sdr/src/algorithms/libs/volk_gnsssdr_module/volk_gnsssdr/README.md

 ___

-VOLK_GNSSSDR was originally created by Andres Cecilia Luque in the framework of the [Summer Of Code In Space (SOCIS 2014)](http://sophia.estec.esa.int/socis2014/?q=about "SOCIS 2014 webpage") program organized by the European Space Agency, and evolved since then by other authors (see each file header for main authorship).
+VOLK_GNSSSDR was originally created by Andres Cecilia Luque in the framework of the [Summer Of Code In Space (SOCIS 2014)](http://sophia.estec.esa.int/socis2014/?q=about "SOCIS 2014 webpage") program organized by the European Space Agency, and then evolved and maintained by Carles Fernandez-Prades and Javier Arribas.
 This software is released under the GNU General Public License version 3, see the file COPYING.

 This project is managed by [Centre Tecnologic de Telecomunicacions de Catalunya](http://www.cttc.es "CTTC webpage").